g-armand/read_conllu_function/README.md

 # read_collu_function
-make sure to dowload conllu_io.py and read_conllu_function.py for this program to work.
-/!\save them in the same repository/!\
+make sure to dowload conllu_io.py and read_conllu_function.py for this program to work.\n /!\save them in the same repository/!\

 train_gsd.conllu is the corpus used by this function (note: train_fr_gsd-ud.conllu, celui que l'on doit utiliser pour le TP5), feel free to test this function with other corpuses.